-A long abandoned quarry overlooking the town of Marsden, to the southwest of Huddersfield.
-The quarry is very extensive and would make one of the most impressive venues hereabouts if it wasn't for the fact that it is north-facing, with some loose rock around and some access issues.
+Shooter's Nab is a long-abandoned quarry overlooking the town of Marsden, to the southwest of Huddersfield.
+The quarry is very extensive and would make one of the most impressive venues hereabouts.

-The crag almost faces due north and is at its best on warm summer evenings or as an escape from the heat of summer.
-A few of the buttresses protrude far enough to catch the afternoon sun and one wall of The Rostrum is the most notable of these.
-The crag is green and unattractive in the winter and is best avoided.
+The crag faces due north and is at its best on warm summer evenings or as an escape from the heat of summer.
+A few of the buttresses protrude far enough to catch the afternoon sun and The Rostrum is the most notable of these.
+The crag is green and unattractive in the winter and best avoided.